HEnquist/camilladsp/backend_coreaudio.md

 When applications output their audio to the playback side of the virtual soundcard, then this audio can be captured from the capture side.
 This is done by giving the virtual soundcard as the capture device in the CamillaDSP configuration.

+### Sample rate change notifications
+CamillaDSP will listen for notifications from CoreAudio.
+If the sample rate of the capture device changes, then CoreAudio will stop providing new samples to any client currently capturing from it.
+To continue from this state, the capture device needs to be closed and reopened.
+For CamillaDSP this means that the configuration must be reloaded.
+If the capture device sample rate changes, then CamillaDSP will stop.
+Reading the "StopReason" via the websocket server tells that this was due to a sample rate change, and give the value for the new sample rate.

 ## Configuration of devices